bruteforceproject/PortalEd/README.md

 # Deployment
 ### Describe the deployment process for your project, including any prerequisites, such as system requirements or software dependencies.

-**Before deploying this project, please verify the following:**
+**General Requirements:**
+- Node Js: v18.16.0. or later
+- Studio Visual Code: 1.77.0 or later

+**System Requirements**
-- A machine running Windows, or macOS,
+- Windows: 10 or later
-- Node.js (version X or higher)
+- MacOS: X High Sierra or later
-- MongoDB (version X or higher)
+- 1.6 GHz or faster processor
-- A GitHub account
+- 1 GB of RAM

 **Follow the steps below to deploy this project::**